MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 We're looking forward to hearing from you and we'd like to use this article as a conversation starter between us - the admin and the engineering team.
 Every item listed in the "In the works" section has a link to our [Office UserVoice](https://office365.uservoice.com/forums/273493-office-365-admin) website, where we want you to vote for items that you're excited about, ask questions, and give us feedback.

 ## Released
-For the list of features we've released for the Microsoft 365 admin center, see [What's new in the NEW Microsoft 365 admin center](Office365-Admin/whats-new-in-preview.md).
+For the list of features we've released for the Microsoft 365 admin center, see [What's new in the Microsoft 365 admin center](Office365-Admin/whats-new-in-preview.md).

 ## In the works